The Gold Coast Student Hub is a space designed by students for students to provide a unique networking, collaboration and study space.

 Study Gold Coast with the support of Trade and Investment Queensland and the City of Gold Coast proudly opened the Gold Coast Student Hub on 2 August 2017.

 In creating this wonderful facility many professional organisations, artists, students and community groups worked with us to ensure that the Gold Coast Student Hub would provide the best possible experience for our students.
 We'd like to acknowledge Urbis, Art-Work Agency, the Howe family, SpaceCubed, JSK Fitout and the Student Advisory Board for their valued contributions.

-The Hub is the first of its kind for the Gold Coast and is all about connecting domestic and international students with our city.
-Visitors to the Student Hub will have access to free Wi-Fi, information, support and helpful contacts to assist you in your student journey and to make the most of your time here on the Gold Coast.
+The Gold Coast Student Hub is the first of its kind for the city and is all about supporting and connecting our student community.
+Visitors to the Gold Coast Student Hub have access to free Wi-Fi, information, support and helpful contacts to assist you in your student journey and help you make the most of your time here on the Gold Coast.

-The Maternal Center in 1968.
+The Maternal and Child Welfare Centre in 1968.